 Objective:

-Provide a stormwater drainage system that minimizes flood damage to properties due to excessive rainfall and maximizes the prompt removal of flood waters due to bay flooding and ocean breaches, while contributing to the beauty of the Town’s natural environment.
+Evaluate and provide a stormwater drainage system that reduces flood damage to properties due to excessive rainfall and maximizes the prompt removal of flood waters due to flooding, while contributing to the beauty of the Town’s natural environment.

 Actions:

-Negotiate and/or renegotiate appropriate Memoranda of Understanding with DelDOT and/or other State agencies for the routine inspection of, and repair, maintenance, and/or upgrading of the Town’s stormwater drainage infrastructure.
+The Town should consider negotiating and/or renegotiating appropriate Memoranda of Understanding with DelDOT and/or other State agencies for the routine inspection of, and repair, maintenance, and/or upgrading of the Town’s stormwater drainage infrastructure.

-Continue to work with Center for the Inland Bays, DNREC, DelDOT, Army Corps of Engineers, and other State and federal agencies to ensure resources are available to develop, fund, and implement robust, aesthetically pleasing, and environmentally responsible solutions to stormwater management along the Town’s Rehoboth Bay shoreline and King Charles Avenue.
+The Town should continue to work with Center for the Inland Bays, DNREC, DelDOT, Army Corps of Engineers, and other State and federal agencies to ensure resources are available to develop, fund, and implement robust, aesthetically pleasing, and environmentally responsible solutions to stormwater management along the Town’s Rehoboth Bay shoreline and King Charles Avenue.

-Pursue and implement green-stormwater infrastructure (GSI), where feasible, to reduce runoff issues created by impervious surfaces.
+The Town should pursue and implement green-stormwater infrastructure (GSI), where feasible, to reduce runoff issues created by impervious surfaces.

-Pursue drainage easements along waterways and storm drains where needed.
+The Town should pursue drainage easements along waterways and storm drains where needed.

-Ensure that any stormwater system improvements will be capable of handling future anticipated sea-level rise during their design lifetime.
+The Town should ensure that any stormwater system improvements will be capable of handling future anticipated sea-level rise during their design lifetime.

-Implement a water pollution control strategy to reduce the pollution loading rate in order to meet TDML requirements.
+The Town should implement a water pollution control strategy to reduce the pollution loading rate in order to meet TDML requirements.

 Objective: